becker63/home-network/README.md

   - Initially bootstrapped manually or via future NetBoot automation

 - **Initial Local Terraform State**
-  - Used to bootstrap Ceph and the K8s cluster
+  - Used to provision OCI VMs and Talos configs
-  - Will be migrated to remote Ceph S3 once available
+  - Will later migrate to Ceph (S3) once that backend is stood up in Phase 1

 ---

 ### 📍 Phase 1: Core Infrastructure

-Installs foundational services across cloud and on-prem environments to support GitOps, remote access, and stateful workloads.
+Installs foundational services inside the Kubernetes cluster to support GitOps, persistent infrastructure, and cluster ingress.

-#### ☁️🌍 OCI Ingress Layer (OCI VMs + Public DNS)

-Creates a highly available reverse proxy setup that exposes internal services to the internet.

-- **FRP Server (`frps`)**
-  - Runs on both OCI VMs
-  - Accepts tunnels from internal `frpc` clients
-  - Forwards traffic to internal services like Atlantis and Traefik

-- **Keepalived**
-  - Provides high availability via floating public IP
-  - Ensures a single stable IP address across both OCI VMs

-- **Public DNS**
-  - Maps domain names (e.g., `gitops.example.com`) to the OCI floating IP
-  - Enables stable, public access to the home network through FRP

 #### 🏠 Home Kubernetes Cluster (Talos Nodes)

 - **FRP Client (`frpc`)**
   - Runs as a static pod or DaemonSet
-  - Maintains outbound tunnel to OCI `frps`
+  - Maintains an outbound tunnel to OCI `frps`
-  - Forwards ingress traffic from the public internet into the cluster
+  - Forwards ingress traffic from the internet into the cluster

 - **Ceph (S3 Gateway Mode)**
   - MinIO-compatible object storage deployed across the Talos control plane